Writing Through Grief 3-Week Zoom Workshop, Starts Monday, February 26th, 2024

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

-Led by Katie Reilly, a freelance journalist and attorney based in the Bay Area in California.
+Led by Katie Reilly, a freelance journalist based in the Bay Area in California.
 Katie's writing generally focuses on women's health, mental health and parenting.
 Her articles have appeared in The New York Times Magazine, The Washington Post, The Guardian, Elle Magazine, The Boston Globe, Newsweek, USA Today and HuffPost, among other publications.

 Get to know Katie in our Meet the Teaching Artist series.